getAlby/lightning-browser-extension/README.md

 ### A general browser extension to bring the Bitcoin Lightning network to the browser

-The extension provides deep Lighting Network integration for websites (for payments and authentication flows).
+The extension provides deep Lightning Network integration for websites (for payments and authentication flows).

 The goal is to write a minimal web extension to allow browsers to interact with the Lightning Network.
 It focusses on the web-payments process and does not try to be a full node UI with advanced channel-management or similar features.